gianzamboni/ghost-duck-bot/README.md

 # Ghost Duck Bot: A bot for Discord
 https://discord.com/api/oauth2/authorize?client_id=393621069900283905&permissions=534777953984&scope=bot
 ### Commands
-By default, all the commands of this bot must be prefixed with a "d!").
+By default, all the commands of this bot must be prefixed with a "d!".
 It has 3 commands:
  * **help**: It will show you everything I can do
- * **version**: It will tell you which version you are using
  * **esta**  full | fast: It play a part of Quiereme by Jean Carlo
  * **tuvieja**: It insults your mom